softchoice-corp/sc-bootcamp-devops-gc/docs/lab_3.md

 4. Under Source, select the repository that was connected earlier (E.g., githubuser/MyDevOpsBootCamp (GitHub App)).
 Enter `.*` for branch to trigger build on all branches.

 5. Expand the 'Show Included and Ignored File Filters' section and enter `lab_3/**` under 'Included files filter (glob)' to indicate that only changes under the `lab_3/` folder should trigger a build.
-Enter `lab_3/destroy.txt` under 'Ignored files filter (glob)' to indicate that the file should not trigger a build.

 6. Enter `lab_3/cloudbuild-lab3.yaml` under 'Cloud Build configuration file (YAML or JSON)'.
 This configuration file defines the build steps that will be performed when a build is triggered.